applied-systems-biology/jipipe-website/content/documentation/data_flow.md

 ## Data annotations

-ACAQ5 solves this issue by allowing to **annotate** each data entry.
-Those annotations are automatically extracted and used to group input data.
+ACAQ5 solves this issue by allowing to **annotate** each data entry (shown as purple entries).
+Those annotations are in this case automatically extracted and used to group input data.
+There also can be algorithms that use the annotation information to for example filter or sort data.

 ![](/img/documentation/multi-input-annotated-pipeline.png)